mudassirmoosa/variational_embedding_circuits/README.md

 **Mentees:** [Narges Alavi Samani](https://www.linkedin.com/in/narges-alavi-samani/), [Mudassir Moosa](https://www.linkedin.com/in/mudassir-moosa/), [Syed Raza](https://www.linkedin.com/in/syedraza22/)

-Final project [report](https://github.com/mudassirmoosa/variational_embedding_circuits/tree/master/Report) in the folder `Report'.
+The project [report](https://github.com/mudassirmoosa/variational_embedding_circuits/tree/master/Report) in the folder `Report'.

 ## **Project Description:**

-Machine Learning is a potential application for near-term intermediate scale quantum computers with potential for speed-ups over their classical counterparts.
-Quantum classifiers are quantum circuits that can be trained to classify data in two stages; 1) *Embedding*: the input data is encoded in to quantum states, embedding it to a high-dimensional Hilbert space.
-2) *Measurement*: A quantum measurement of the circuit which leads to the output of the model.
-Usually, the *measurement* part of the circuit is trained but in a recent paper [1] an alternate approach has been adopted where the *embedding* part of the circuit is trained instead.
-In this work we benchmark various circuit embeddings and cost functions and propose improvements to the state-of-the-art techniques.
+Machine Learning is a potential application for near-term intermediate scale quantum computers with possible speed-ups over their classical counterparts.
+Quantum classifiers are quantum circuits that can be trained to classify data in two stages; 1) *Embedding*: the input data is encoded into quantum states, embedding it to a high-dimensional Hilbert space.
+2) *Measurement*: A quantum measurement of the circuit to discriminate between classes.
+Usually, the *measurement* part of the circuit is trained but a recent work [1] adopts an alternate approach where the *embedding* part of the circuit is trained instead, freeing up more precious resources.
+In this work, we benchmark various embeddings and cost functions and propose improvements.
+Some key results: 1) We compare the performance of various variational embedding circuits for classification tasks.
+2) We present an alternate to Hilbert-Schmidt cost function, an *empirical risk function* which can lead to better performance as illustrated by some toy examples.
+3) In single-wire circuits, the optimization of the Hilbert-Schmidt cost function is a computationally expensive task.
+We propose a more efficient *overlap function* that takes a third of the time.
+4) We conjecture a framework to quantify the expressivity of various embedding circuits for classification tasks.

 ## **Key Results:**
 1) We benchmark the performance of various variational embedding circuits for classification tasks.